JarLowrey/GodotActionBinding/README.md

 This repo makes input/control/key/action rebinding a simple drag+drop into Godot C# projects (with some optional configuration).

+### Features

+- Rebind actions to a new inputs
+- Mappings are saved to custom file automatically, no need to clutter your save files!
+- Reset Mappings to their defaults with a button click
+- Display the multiple default inputs on mapping button

+#### To Do

+- Enable rebinding to multiple inputs
+- Improve display/wording of gamepad inputs

 ### How to use

 1. Drag the ActionBinding folder into your project